05.360 Service Animals, Emotional Support Animals, and Pets

 Prohibited in Campus Housing, Buildings, and Designated Outdoor Areas.

-Pets shall not be permitted in University housing and requests for such shall not be considered.
-Students keeping pets in violation of this Policy shall be responsible for any incurred costs related to the cleaning or repair of University housing.
+Pets shall not be permitted in University housing, and requests for such shall not be considered.
+Students keeping pets in violation of this Policy shall be responsible for any incurred costs related to the cleaning or repair of University housing, and may be referred to the Office of the Dean of Students for non-compliance.
+Animals that qualify as Service Animals or Emotional Support Animals under applicable law are not considered pets for purposes of disability accommodation.

-Partners/handlers must meet all applicable requirements of this Policy.
-This obligation is on-going and a later failure to meet all requirements may result in removal or exclusion of the Service or Emotional Support Animal.
-Handlers of dogs in University- Sanctioned Training Programs ( i.e., paws4people) must abide by the responsibilities in this Section and are subject to discipline for violations as detailed in Section 8, in addition to any consequences incurred in related coursework.
+Continuing Obligation.
+Handlers must meet all applicable requirements of this Policy.
+This obligation is on-going, and a later failure to meet all requirements may result in removal or exclusion of the Service or Emotional Support Animal.
+Handlers of dogs in University-Sanctioned Training Programs must abide by the responsibilities in this section and are subject to discipline for violations as detailed in Section IX, in addition to any consequences incurred in related coursework.

-In addition to applicable obligations contained elsewhere in this Policy, a partner/handler must ensure the following control and behavior requirements are met:
+Control and Behavior.
+In addition to applicable obligations contained elsewhere in this Policy, a Handler must ensure the following control and behavior requirements are met:

 The animal must not obstruct or disturb any space or activity of an academic program including but not limited to, residence halls, classrooms and labs, other campus buildings or recreational areas, roads, walkways and passages on any part of campus, legitimate campus activities and any other university programs, spaces or activities.

-The partner/handler must always carry equipment and bags sufficient to clean up the animal's waste and must properly clean impacted areas and dispose of such waste.
-Partners/handlers who are not physically able to pick up and dispose of waste are responsible for making all necessary arrangements for assistance.
+The Handler must always carry equipment and bags sufficient to clean up the animal's waste and must properly clean impacted areas and dispose of such waste.
+Handlers/partners who are not physically able to pick up and dispose of waste are responsible for making all necessary arrangements for assistance.
 UNCW is not responsible for these services.
-All dogs must be “house broken” and cats must be trained to use a litter box.
+All dogs must be “house broken,” and cats must be trained to use a litter box.
 Other smaller animals must be caged.

-The animal must be under the control of the handler at all times, and with the exception of certain Service Animals, must be restrained at all times in a crate or by a leash or similar device not to exceed six feet in length when in public spaces.
+The animal must be under the control of the Handler at all times, and except for certain Service Animals, must be restrained at all times in a crate or by a leash or similar device not to exceed six feet in length when in public spaces.

-When an animal is left unattended in a partner/handler’s room for acceptable periods of time, the animal must be stored in a crate, carrier, or kennel.
+When an animal is left unattended in a Handler’s room for acceptable periods of time, the animal must be stored in a crate, carrier, or kennel.

 Responsibilities and Etiquette of University Community

-allow a Service Animal to accompany its partner at all times and everywhere on campus except where stated or posted;
+allow a Service Animal to accompany its Handler at all times and everywhere on campus except where stated or posted;

 not touch or feed a Service or Emotional Support Animal unless invited to do so;

-not provoke, injure, intentionally startle, or attempt to separate a Service or Emotional Support Animal from its partner/handler (violators may be asked to leave the premises);
+not provoke, injure, intentionally startle, or attempt to separate a Service or Emotional Support Animal from its Handler (violators may be asked to leave the premises);

 not ask about nature or extent of a person’s disability who is accompanied by a Service Animal; and

-The University may ask a partner/handler to remove a Service Animal or Emotional Support Animal for violations of this policy without initiating a disciplinary proceeding.
+The University may ask a Handler to remove a Service Animal or Emotional Support Animal for violations of this policy without initiating a disciplinary proceeding.

 The University may remove from campus property any animals that are prohibited, unapproved, or otherwise in violation of University policies.